 EXTRA SPECIAL TOUCHES

-A couple ways to add an extra special touch to any fish fry is to drop a spoon full of butter into the grease when the fillets are almost completely cooked.
-The melting butter will impart of nice flavor to the fillets and brown them up perfectly.
+A couple of ways to add an extra special touch to any fish fry is to drop a spoon full of butter into the grease when the fillets are almost completely cooked.
+The melting butter will impart nice flavour to the fillets and brown them up perfectly.

-Also, when the fillets are cooked, drain them over the grease for a couple minutes and then dunk them back into the hot grease for about 30 seconds to a minute.
-This second dunking will help the fillets firm up and come out with a nice golden brown color.
+Also, when the fillets are cooked, drain them over the grease for a couple of minutes and then dunk them back into the hot grease for about 30 seconds to a minute.
+This second dunking will help the fillets firm up and come out with a nice golden brown colour.

 SUMMING IT UP

-Fried fish is always a treat but fish never tastes better than when it is fresh caught, cooked on location and eaten with friends and family.
-This season, take time master the "fish fry" and share the wealth with those you care most about.
+Fried fish is always a treat but fish never tastes better than when it is freshly caught, cooked on location and eaten with friends and family.
+This season, take time to master the "fish fry" and share the wealth with those you care most about.